 'Adirondack Blue' tubers have purple and slightly netted skin with a purple flesh (Figure 1).
 The tubers are mostly oblong with a fair to good appearance and intermediate eye depth, according to Florida's rating codes for potato tuber characteristics (Tables 1 and 3).
-The variety has short dormancy (time required for sprout emergence) with a low specific gravity under Florida growing conditions (Table 2).
+The variety has short dormancy (time required for sprout emergence) with a low tuber specific gravity under Florida growing conditions, 1.058 on average (Table 2).
 The variety demonstrated similar marketable yields and good tuber characteristics compared to the commercial standard 'Red LaSoda' (Table 2).
-On average, 72% of the tubers produced were from the tuber size distribution classes A1 to A3.
+On average, 68% of the tubers produced were from the tuber size distribution classes A1 to A3.